 By understanding their own strengths and working on them, CBT provides the opportunity for children and teenagers to thrive, and for parents to feel closer to their children.

 - Bannink, F. (2012).
 Practicing positive CBT: From reducing distress to building success.
-Chichester, West Sussex: Wiley-Blackwell.
+Wiley-Blackwell.

 - Grotberg, E. (1995).
 A guide to promoting resilience in children: Strengthening the human spirit.
-Early Childhood Development: Practice and Reflections, (8), 88.
+Early Childhood Development: Practice and Reflections (Vol. 8).
+Bernard van Leer Foundation.